Albertleh/Easy_Money/README.md

 # Easy_Money
-How to make ez money 97+% chance for profit by Albert Lehninger
+How to make ez money 97+% chance for profit

 Disclaimer:
 Im not responsible for any actions that involve real money.